syncfusion-content/maui-docs/MAUI/PDF-Viewer/Magnification.md

 #### Change to Fit to Page

-Set the value for `SfPdfviewer.ZoomMode` to `ZoomMode.FitToPage` enumeration.
+Set the value for `SfPdfViewer.ZoomMode` to `ZoomMode.FitToPage` enumeration.
 It will magnify the PDF document so that the entire PDF page is visible in the view port.
 Refer to the following code example.

 {% tabs %}